gahan-corporation/wyatt/docs/_sources/reference/testing.rst.txt

-Tests are automatically run when installing or updating modules if :option:`--test-enable <gerp-bin --test-enable>` was enabled when starting the Odoo server.
+Tests are automatically run when installing or updating modules if :option:`--test-enable <gerp-bin --test-enable>` was enabled when starting the Gerp server.

-As of Odoo 8, running tests outside of the install/update cycle is not supported.
+As of Gerp 8, running tests outside of the install/update cycle is not supported.

 .. _unittest documentation: https://docs.python.org/2/library/unittest.html